RECOMMENDED: Find the perfect business for you with our Business Ideas Tool.

 As part of your initial investment, you will also need to discuss your insurance needs with a professional and have a simple, yet professional website built.
 Accounting and business management software would also prove beneficial.

-What are the steps to start a commercial photography business business?
+What are the steps to start a commercial photography business?

 Once you're ready to start your commercial photography business, follow these steps to ensure that your business is legally compliant and avoid wasting time and money as your business grows: